Breakfast in London, dinner in Barcelona

 -

 On sleeper trains, whether you have a 1st or 2nd class ticket is almost irrelevant, as your comfort depends on the type of sleeping accommodation you pay for: Seat, couchette, or sleeper.
 A 2nd class couchette is more comfortable (and more secure) than a 1st class seat.
 A 2nd class sleeper is more comfortable than a 1st class couchette (where such things exist).
 In fact, on most routes only a 2nd class ticket is now needed for a 2-bed sleeper.
-On nightjet sleeper trains, for example, all accommodation is now classified as 2nd class, even deluxe sleepers with shower.
+On nightjet sleeper trains, for example, all accommodation is now technically 2nd class, even deluxe sleepers with shower.
 The options for travelling on overnight trains are explained here.

 ![]() Which seats are reserved and which free?
 On trains with optional reservation, there will either be a small electronic display or a slot for paper reservation labels above each seat.
 The photo above is unusual, this Berlin-Prague train has both! |